zhenning/riak_wiki/pages/Building-a-Development-Environment.md

 ### Download and install Erlang

 We have platform specific instructions written up for downloading a compatible version of Erlang located [[here|Installing Erlang]].
-If you don't already have Erlang R13B04 or later installed, go do so and hurry back.
+If you don't already have Erlang R13B04 installed, go do so and hurry back.

 ### Download the source code of the latest Riak version